Halkfr/kohvi-foorum/README.md

 TODO:

 Most important:
-Make userlist fetching on reopening to have most actual data Create fetch with offset and limit to get old messages Fix bugs with loading messages
+Create fetch with offset and limit to get old messages Fix bugs with loading messages
-Create post view page with comments and etc
-Create error page
-Sort userlist by active conversation + exclude them from basic sort Acs Make notifications for messages
+Create post view page with comments and etc and error page Sort userlist by active conversation + exclude them from basic sort Acs Make notifications for messages